wdpypere/pakiti2/README.md

 Pakiti
 =======

 Patching status system.
-More information in README file.
+More information in on wiki and in README file.